Entropy stable non-oscillatory fluxes: An optimized wedding of entropy conservative flux with non-oscillatory flux: Non-oscillatory Entropy stable flux

 \subsection{First order Entropy stable flux}

-We remark that the first order entropy stable fluxes in \cite{Ismail2009, DUBEY2018}, are of the form \eqref{F_isES} and under \eqref{sign_uisv} naturally satisfies flux sign stability condition \eqref{signpropu} for the dissipation operators characterize by \eqref{ec1} or \eqref{estvd}.
+We remark that the first order entropy stable TVD fluxes in \cite{Ismail2009, DUBEY2018}, are of the form \eqref{F_isES} and under \eqref{sign_uisv} naturally satisfy flux sign stability condition \eqref{signpropu} for the dissipation operators characterizes by \eqref{ec1} or \eqref{estvd}.
 We further consider the following flux of a generic three point conservative scheme,